One of my favorite essays on writing is, “Sh*tty First Drafts” by Anne Lamott. I read it in college, and it changed the way I approached the craft.

 How to get your words remembered

-Why did they stick with you?
+Think of every famous movie line, political speech, and quote you’ve ever heard.
+Why did it stick with you?
 Was it because of the length of the content?

-Usually not.
-Rather, it’s often because of the punch of their words.
+I want to be that kind of writer, the kind that cuts the fluff and focuses on the meat of what I have to say.
 And the only way to do it is to write a terrible first draft.

 Where to begin

 You can’t edit anything until you have a first draft.